OLV meaning in finance

 What is the Orderly liquidation value?

-Orderly Liquidation Value or OLV in finance represents monetary value given to an asset under the assumption that the asset must be sold because the seller needs to sell it.
+In finance, orderly Liquidation Value or OLV represents the monetary value given to an asset under the assumption that the asset must be sold because the seller needs to sell it.
 Liquidation value estimates the asset owner’s total amount would get if the assets were liquidated in an auction.

 OLV example :